circleupx/circleupx.github.io/_posts/2020-10-31-JSON-API-Adding-Customer-Resource.md

 ![Second Successful HTTP Response From Customer Resource](/assets/img/json-api/second-successful-response-customers.PNG)

-There you have it, we successfully added our first api resource.
+There you have it, we successfully expose Customer as an API resource.
 On the next blog post, I will add the remaining resources.

 Bye.